Blitzkrieg 3: Features

-In addition to classic Skirmish 1x1, 2x2, and 3x3 modes, Blitzkrieg 3 features an asymmetric Assault mode, wherein one player attacks and the other defends their fortifications.
+In addition to classic Skirmish 1x1, 2x2, and 3x3 modes, Blitzkrieg 3 featured an asymmetric Assault mode, wherein one player attacks and the other defends their fortifications.
 Additionally, 20+ historical commanders with their own specialization and favorite combat tactics, combined with a dynamic weather system, make every game even more diverse.

 Additionally, the game features no microtransactions, which means that the player only pays the box price of the game, with the possibility of purchasing DLC later on.
 This lack of microtransactions was decided early during production.

 Downloadable content

 Deluxe Edition

 The Deluxe Edition is available as a downloadable upgrade pack in the Steam store and includes: